What No One Tells You About India

 Dalai Lama in India

-I have to walk far into the sunshine on a winding path through rice fields with buffalo plowing the earth.
+You must walk far into the sunshine on a winding path through rice fields with buffalo plowing the earth.

-I don’t want it that badly.
+And I don’t want it that badly.

-When I am in the USA I’m reminded that Results are what count.
+When I’m in the USA I’m reminded that Results are what count.
 There is no process.
 We have to succeed and be successful Right Now.
-But try telling that to butterfly pupas – they are on their way to being butterflies.
-They will break out and fly.
+But try telling that to butterfly pupas.
+They’re on their way to being butterflies.

 We forget that.